ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.md

 You configure that someone or something else (see below) as part of the trusted profile setup.
 All the usual options are available, the {{site.data.keyword.cloud_notm}} API, CLI, any of the available SDKs, Terraform or the {{site.data.keyword.cloud_notm}} console.

-In the console, as part of the IAM category, [trusted profiles](/iam/trusted-profiles) have their own section.
+In the console, as part of the IAM category, [trusted profiles](/iam/trusted-profiles){: external} have their own section.
 There, you can easily create and manage them.
 The following screenshot shows the second step of the dialog to create a trusted profile.
 You can [configure how to establish trust](/docs/account?topic=account-create-trusted-profile), which entity can assume the identity of the trusted profile.
 It is one or more of:
 - Federated users
 - Compute resources
 - {{site.data.keyword.cloud_notm}} services